batect/batect/ROADMAP.md

 * allow container side of volume mount to use path of local directory (eg. mount current directory at same path inside container)
 * show build context upload progress when building image
 * support credentials for multi-stage image builds where each stage takes base image from different protected registry
+* some way to kill a misbehaving task (eg. one that is not responding to Ctrl+C)

 ### Other
 * switch to Kotlin's built-in `Result` where appropriate